-Cloud instances of VyOS are initialized using the industry-standard cloud-init.
+Cloud and virtualized instances of VyOS are initialized using the industry-standard cloud-init.
 Via cloud-init, the system performs tasks such as injecting SSH keys and configuring the network.
 In addition, the user can supply a custom configuration at the time of instance launch.

-VyOS support three type of config sources.
+VyOS support three types of config sources.

 - Metadata - Metadata is sourced by the cloud platform or hypervisor.
-In some clouds, there is implemented as an HTTP endpoint at http://169.254.169.254.

 cloud-config file format¶